Entries linking to oil-can

 Another historical illustration which involves monolayers, was when sailors poured oil on the sea in order to calm 'troubled waters' and so protect their ship.
 This worked by wave damping or, more precisely, by preventing small ripples from forming in the first place so that the wind could have no effect on them.
 [J. Lyklema, "Fundamentals of Interface and Colloid Science," Academic Press, 2000]

 The phenomenon depends on what are called Marangoni effects; Benjamin Franklin experimented with it in 1765.

-Modern sense of "air-tight vessel of tinned iron" is from 1867.
-Slang meaning "toilet" is c.
-1900, said to be a shortening of piss-can; meaning "buttocks" is from c.
+The modern sense of "air-tight vessel of tinned iron" is from 1867.
+The slang meaning "toilet" is c.
+1900, said to be a shortening of piss-can; the meaning "buttocks" is from c.
 1910, perhaps extended from this.